bananensplit/tiss-cal-formatter/README.md

 ## A formatter for the [TISS](https://tiss.tuwien.ac.at) calendar for all **TU Wien students**

 The [TISS](https://tiss.tuwien.ac.at) calendar provides a possibilty to download the events in the calendar as a `.ics` file.
-However the descriptions, locations and summary in this calendar are very short and not very useful.
+However the descriptions, locations and summary in this calendar are very short and particularly useful.
 This is where the **Tiss-Calendar-Formatter** comes in.
 It provides you with a webinterface where you can edit the descriptions, locations and summary of the events in the calendar.
-After you are done editing the calendar, you can download the calendar as a `.ics` or add it to [your calendar application as a ical feed][import-ical-url].
+After you are done editing the calendar, you can download the calendar as a `.ics` or import it to [a calendar application of your choice as an ical feed][import-ical-url].

-This application is hosted at https://bananensplit.com/tisscal
+This project is hosted at https://bananensplit.com/tisscal

 You can...
 * ... set templates for the **summary** of the events